christianor/time-based-event-throttler/readme.md

 ```
 const EventThrottler = require('time-based-event-throttler');
-// immediately after create via new starts listening to emitted events
+// immediately after creation via new starts listening to emitted events
 new EventThrottler(eventEmitter, eventName, callback, timeInterval)
 ```
 The default configurtion will emit the first event that happens after the configured (timeInterval) period of time has passed.
-If u add "true" as last parameter the first event that gets catched by the throttler, even it is before the time period has passed will get relayed.
+If u add "true" as last parameter the first event that gets catched by the throttler, even if it is before the time period has passed will get relayed.